Gokulmishra/GenAI-VR-Projects/README.md

 # GenAI-VR-Projects

-Researching and will working on diverse application of SLM and LLM in Virtual Reality
+Researching and will be working on diverse application of SLM and LLM in Virtual Reality

 Will be using Meta Quest 2 and Language model - AMD Olmo ( https://huggingface.co/amd/AMD-OLMo )